Paying for residential and nursing care

 Once your financial assessment is complete, we will backdate any charges to the date that you moved into your placement.

 Once the amount you have to pay towards your care has been assessed, you will be asked to pay your contribution to the residential or nursing home directly and any queries related to billing and payment should be made direct with the home.

 If your social care worker thinks you may be eligible for ongoing care and support, they will ask our Financial Assessments and Benefits Team (FAB Team) to carry out a financial assessment.
 You should tell your social care worker if someone else looks after your money as they will need to be involved in your financial assessment.

-You can request an estimate of the amount that you would have to contribute to your care at any time - contact the Financial Assessments and Benefits Team on 01454 864269 or email to FABTEAM@southglos.gov.uk.
-You can also use our care cost calculator.
+You can request an estimate of the amount that you would have to pay towards your care at any time - contact the Financial Assessments and Benefits Team on 01454 864269 or email to FABTEAM@southglos.gov.uk.

 You need to have all the information about your savings, investments and income available as the estimate is subject to confirmation of the information you provide.